 I’ve also worked in schools where teachers are always expected to be working with a guided group.
 Sometimes this worked brilliantly and provided an opportunity to work intensively with a small number of pupils.
-However there are plenty of examples that I can think of when the most useful place I could have been was at the front of the class.
-It wasn’t the guided groups that were the problem it was the fact that we had to ALWAYS be with group that lead to it feeling restrictive.
+However, there are plenty of examples that I can think of when the most useful place I could have been was at the front of the class.
+It wasn’t the guided groups that were the problem it was the fact that we had to ALWAYS be with a group that lead to it feeling restrictive.

-I’ve also worked in schools who banned worksheets and others who expected them for every lesson.
+I’ve also worked in schools that banned worksheets and others who expected them for every lesson.
 These schools all believed they were doing the right thing for the children.
 They could provide you with justifications and probably at least one piece of research to support their ideas.
 But ultimately when you insist a teacher always or never adopts a certain method or practice then you are ignoring the fact there is always an exception (and there IS always an exception.)
 It ignores the grey area.

-My first ever head teacher once told me he believed that a school should be like a laboratory.
-Every teacher would work away in their classroom with their class on different projects and trying new things and every once in a while a member of staff would stick their head out of the door and shout, “I’ve got something great – come and have a look.”
+My first ever headteacher once told me he believed that a school should be like a laboratory.
+Every teacher would work away in their classroom with their class on different projects and try new things and every once in a while a member of staff would stick their head out of the door and shout, “I’ve got something great – come and have a look.”
 We were free to teach how we wanted and it brought the best out of the staff.
 That school was, and remains to this day, outstanding by any measure.

-For me, it’s the grey area where the learning happens.
-The teacher who one day imparts knowledge from the front of the class to children sat in rows but later that week pushes the tables together for group work.
+For me, it’s the grey area where learning happens.
+The teacher who one day imparted knowledge from the front of the class to children sat in rows but later that week pushes the tables together for group work.
 The teacher who knows that worksheets and PowerPoints are neither a silver bullet nor the root of all evil and uses them as and when they judge to be beneficial.
-It’s the teacher who has high expectations and understands that, “my dog ate my homework” is not an acceptable excuse but that doesn’t mean that there are no excuses.
+It’s the teacher who has high expectations and understands that “my dog ate my homework” is not an acceptable excuse but that doesn’t mean that there are no excuses.
 It’s the teacher who knows that silence is sometimes essential but a noisy, bustling classroom can be equally effective.

 The problem with teaching in the grey area is that it’s complicated and messy.
-It’s a skill one hones over time which means sometimes getting it wrong but I believe, ultimately it creates a more skilled teacher than one who has never been encouraged to take risks, or explore the possibilities.
+It’s a skill one hones over time which means sometimes getting it wrong but I believe, ultimately it creates a more skilled teacher than one who has never been encouraged to take risks or explore the possibilities.
 It takes a strong school leader to leave their teachers to teach how they see fit.
-My favourite head teachers to work for have always been the ones who have said, “as long as I see evidence that what you’re doing works – you’ll be left alone.”
+My favorite headteachers to work for have always been the ones who have said, “as long as I see evidence that what you’re doing works – you’ll be left alone.”
 But it takes a bold and brave leader to do that because it means they won’t always know exactly what is happening in every classroom.

 As with so many things in our society at once, the debate about education is becoming a needlessly polarised debate between two arbitrary and absolute camps.
 Learning means coming to terms with complexity and understanding that what holds in one situation doesn’t necessarily hold in another.
 Beware the absolutists on both sides- freeing people from that sort of rigid thinking is one reason we have an education system in the first place.